withastro/docs/src/pages/en/guides/server-side-rendering.md

 ## Enabling SSR in Your Project

 To enable SSR you need to use an adapter.
+This is because SSR requires a server _runtime_: the environment that runs your server-side code.
+This runtime provides an API that your server-side code can use.

+Installing an adapter gives Astro access to the corresponding API, and allows Astro to output a script that runs your project on that kind of server.

 The following adapters are available today with more to come in the future:

 - [Cloudflare](https://github.com/withastro/astro/tree/main/packages/integrations/cloudflare)
 - [Deno](https://github.com/withastro/astro/tree/main/packages/integrations/deno)
 - [Netlify](https://github.com/withastro/astro/tree/main/packages/integrations/netlify)
 - [Node.js](https://github.com/withastro/astro/tree/main/packages/integrations/node)
 - [Vercel](https://github.com/withastro/astro/tree/main/packages/integrations/vercel)

+If you're not using SSR, you don't need an adapter, even if you plan on deploying to one of these platforms.

 In this example we will use `@astrojs/netlify` to build for Netlify.
 First install the adapter: